-The flats insured that they could only assemble together one way.
-So it is possible to have the flexible coupling incorrectly indexed on the gear on vehicles built before 1969.
 Also, it is possible to mix and match an early flexible coupling (one with full serrations) such that it will install on any of the serrations of a later gear with a flat.

-With the gear exactly on center, now is a good time to check the position of your pitman arm.
+(VIS IDEN) With the gear exactly on center, now is a good time to check the position of your pitman arm.
 Go under the car and look.
-It should be pointing straight forward along the centerline of your car.
+It should be pointing straight forward along the centerline of the gear.

 As noted above, it is possible to actually have a twisted sector shaft from an accident in the past.
 If you pull the pitman arm, it is sometimes possible to see the twist in the sector shaft splines.
 Sometimes the pitman shaft can be twisted inside the gear box.
+Needless to say, if this type of deformation is noted, throw the gear away and purchase a new one.